BI Asset Management Fondsmaeglerselskab A S Lowers Stock Holdings in Arrow Electronics, Inc. (NYSE:ARW)

 Analyst Upgrades and Downgrades

 ARW has been the subject of several recent research reports.
-Stifel Nicolaus decreased their price objective on Arrow Electronics from $130.00 to $105.00 and set a “hold” rating for the company in a research note on Monday, October 10th.
+StockNews.com initiated coverage on Arrow Electronics in a research note on Wednesday, October 12th.
+They issued a “buy” rating for the company.
 Truist Financial lifted their price objective on Arrow Electronics from $114.00 to $116.00 and gave the company a “hold” rating in a research note on Monday, January 23rd.
-Finally, StockNews.com assumed coverage on Arrow Electronics in a research note on Wednesday, October 12th.
-They set a “buy” rating for the company.
+Finally, Stifel Nicolaus decreased their target price on Arrow Electronics from $130.00 to $105.00 and set a “hold” rating for the company in a research note on Monday, October 10th.
 One research analyst has rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the stock.
 Based on data from MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of $124.50.

 Insiders Place Their Bets